Cocaine Addiction: Symptoms, Effects and Treatment

 Are there specific triggers that can lead to cocaine relapse?

 Triggers such as stress, negative emotions, and exposure to drug-related environments increase the risk of relapse.
 Recognizing individual triggers and developing coping strategies is essential.
-Therapy, support groups, and mindfulness techniques can help manage triggers.
+Therapy, support groups, and mindfulness techniques can help manage triggers and prevent relapse.

 What role does nutrition play in cocaine addiction recovery?